Encrypt and protect a disk with a password using Disk Utility on Mac

 Important: You can encrypt your data without erasing it by turning on FileVault in the Security & Privacy pane of System Preferences (see Encrypt Mac data with FileVault).
 You can also encrypt a disk and protect it with a password without erasing it (Control-click the disk in the Finder, then choose “Encrypt disk name”.
 See Encrypt disks or memory cards to protect your Mac information.

 If the disk contains any files you want to save, copy them to another disk or volume.

 In the Disk Utility app on your Mac, choose View > Show All Devices.

 In the sidebar, select the disk you want to encrypt.

 Click the Erase button in the toolbar.

 Enter a name for the volume.

-If you chose Mac OS Extended (Journaled, Encrypted), to prevent the erased files from being recovered, click Security Options, use the slider to choose how many times to write over the erased data, then click OK.
+(Optional) If available, click Security Options, use the slider to choose how many times to write over the erased data, then click OK.

-To change the password for your disk or partition, select it in the sidebar, then choose File > Change Password.
+To change the password, select the volume in the sidebar, then choose File > Change Password.